kovyrin/cubiio2/README.md

     - http://cubiio.muherz.com/file_convert_text.html
   - [Facebook Group for Cubiio users](https://www.facebook.com/groups/175632133023402)
   - [G-Code Generator](https://www.inosyan.com/gcodegenerator) - tons of resources on using Cubiio (the first model) with Adobe Illustrator.

+## Updates History
+  - January 1st, 2021
+    - Added the Updates History section
+    - Added a Tips and Tricks section
+    - Added the official FAQ link
+  - December 23rd, 2020
+    - Cleaned up the notes and published the initial version of the document